Chinese Drywall Assessment & Sampling

 - Follows Florida Dept. of Health best practices

-This service is appropriate only if your Chinese Drywall Inspection (Step 1) report suggests a strong likelihood of the presence of defective, toxic, or Chinese-made drywall.
+This service is appropriate only if your Chinese Drywall Assessment (Step 1) report suggests a strong likelihood of the presence of defective, toxic, or Chinese-made drywall.

 - Minimum 2” x 2” drywall sample (not more than 6” x 6”)